 While he filled a father figure type of role for many, Professor X has a son of his own, Legion.
 Born to Charles and Gabrielle Haller, Legion suffers from a type of dissociative identity disorder.
 Each of his personalities controls one of his powers, which makes him incredibly powerful, but also incredibly unpredictable.
 This presents and difficult challenge for a father, even one as powerful as Professor X. And like his role with his students, things don’t always go smoothly.

 Again, Uncle Ben may not be Peter Parker’s biological father—hence the “Uncle” part of his name.
 But since Peter’s actual father was largely absent, Ben and Aunt May took the boy in and raised him as best they could.
 Few characters have died as many times as Uncle Ben on comic book pages.
 (Bruce Wayne’s parents are the other frontrunners in this regard.)

 Again, it’s Uncle Ben’s death that has the greatest impact and drives home the iconic line, “With power comes great responsibility.”
 When a newly minted Spider-Man chooses not to stop a petty burglar, that criminal goes on to kill Uncle Ben and throw Peter’s life into upheaval.
 What Spidey becomes, and the moral code he follows, comes directly from his Uncle’s teachings.

 Rick Grimes—The Walking Dead

 Protecting your children is difficult in the best of times.
-But when civilization collapses and flesh-hungry zombies walk the Earth, things get even tougher.
+But when civilization collapses, flesh-hungry zombies walk the Earth, and groups of ruthless survivors dot the map, things get even tougher.
 After waking up from a coma, however, that’s precisely the world in which former sheriff Rick Grimes finds himself.